charliecalvert/CloudNotes/Assignments/GitHubApi.md

 Select **p** and enter part of the name of the test file you want to test.
 For instance, **Header**.
 Then only **Header.test.js** will run.

+## GetGist Component

+You'll need to create a new component called **ShowNewGist** that extends **React.Component**.
+Its job will be to display the information you get back when you create a gist.
+This component will take a certain number of props including:

+- The method to call to create the Gist: **fetchGist**.
+- The data retrieved from GitHub after you create the Gist: **gitGist**.

+You do not need to display all the fields, at least at first.
+Two or three would be enough while testing.
+For the midterm, up this to at least five or six.
+Be sure to include **Description** and **URL** among the fields you display.
+If possible, making **URL** clickable so we can see the Gist that you create.

+Add a new item to the menu called **Insert New Gist** or something similar.
+In **DataMaven**, you will also need to a new **Route** in the **render** method.
+It should display a component called ShowNewGist At some point the new route will need to pass two pieces of information to the component it calls.

+The new component will have one button that will call the **fetchGist** method from **DataMaven**.

+**fetchGist** should retrieve the entirity of the JSON data returned from GitHub.
+On the client side you should add the data to **DataMaven**'s state.
+This should cause a call to the **DataMaven** and **ShowNewGist** render methods.

 ## Examples